 The Bookmarks button displays your current bookmarks.
 From there you can load a bookmark into the browser, edit a bookmark, and add new bookmarks to the list.
 Bookmarks sync with other cloud data.

-Paprika supports clipping recipes from hundreds of different recipe sites.
-In order to clip a recipe:
+Paprika supports downloading recipes from hundreds of different recipe sites.
+In order to save a recipe:

 To use the clipboard tools:

 Directions, and any other fields you would like to capture.
 You can scroll the toolbar horizontally to reveal the extra fields.